chogui/mars_spectrometry_2/README.md

-# Mars Spectrometry 2: Gas Chromatography challenge on DrivenDate
+# Mars Spectrometry 2: Gas Chromatography challenge on DrivenData

 This presents the implementation of my solution to the challenge (18th place).